Facilities

 Image of the Stockton University Marine Field Station

-The eight-acre Marine Field Station site provides diverse laboratory space as well as dockage for the research vessel fleet.
-Access to the southern Barnegat Bay waters, Great Bay and Atlantic City back bays as well as the Mullica, Bass and Wading rivers is easily conducted leaving directly from our waterfront facility on the Nacote Creek.
+The eight-acre site provides diverse laboratory and office space for both the MFS and CRC, as well as dockage for the research vessel fleet.
+Access to the southern Barnegat Bay waters, Great Bay and Atlantic City back bays as well as the Mullica, Bass and Wading rivers is easily conducted leaving directly from our waterfront facility.

 Image of Stockton University Marine Field Station Aquaria